leonardowd/project-semantic_blog/README.md

 A study only project for learn semantic HTML and responsive CSS.

 ## Made to
-Improve my HTML Semantics and CSS skills
+Improve my HTML Semantics and CSS skills and responsive with Mobiles

-## PC mode

-## Mobile responsive mode
+## Example